STAT 385 Summer 2025 Unofficial Syllabus

 - Step 3.
 Click here to enroll in STAT 385 course organization and follow the steps to be setup properly in the learning management system

-- Additional steps to setup your student repo can be completed based on instructions here.
+- Additional steps to setup your learner repo can be completed based on instructions here.

 - Make sure your Git is updated to the latest version.